balance thresh style args ... keyword args ...

 The out keyword writes a text file to the specified filename with the results of the balancing operation.
 The file contains the bounds of the sub-domain for each processor after the balancing operation completes.
 The format of the file is compatible with the Pizza.py mdump tool which has support for manipulating and visualizing mesh files.
 An example is shown here for a balancing by 4 processors for a 2d problem:

-For a 3d problem, the syntax is similar with "SQUARES" replaced by "CUBES", and 8 vertices listed for each processor, instead of 4.
+For a 3d problem, the syntax is similar with 8 vertices listed for each processor, instead of 4, and “SQUARES” replaced by “CUBES”.

-For 2d simulations, the z keyword cannot be used.
-Nor can a “z” appear in dimstr for the dynamic keyword.
+For 2d simulations, the z style cannot be used.
+Nor can a “z” appear in dimstr for the shift style.

 Balancing through recursive bisectioning (rcb style) requires comm_style tiled